 When are the administration windows?

-Teachers will administer common benchmark assessments to all students in the same course and grade level in the District at prescribed intervals near the end of each trimester.
+Teachers will administer the Mastery Check assessments to all students in the same course and grade level in the District at prescribed intervals near the end of each trimester.
 The window may change slightly from year to year depending on the District Assessment Calendar.

 How and when will students and parents know their scores?

 Should students study for the Mastery Check assessments?

-While students should be informed as to when the test will be administered, they should not review material prior to administration of the benchmark assessments.
-The benchmark assessments are intended to assess the level at which students have retained understanding of the standards throughout the trimester(s).
+While students should be informed as to when they will be administered, students should not review material prior to administration of the Mastery Check assessments.
+They are intended to assess the level at which students have retained understanding of the standards throughout the trimester(s).